Cyber attacks against Tibetan communities

 Sunbelt 3.0.978.0 2008.03.18 -

 TheHacker 18.104.22.168 2008.03.19 -

 As you can see, Anti virus is generally not proving effective against the samples distributed in this ongoing attack.
 We often see similar samples returning, only to have been edited slightly to prevent them from being picked up.

-Most of the time, the samples then drop very raw trojans that are not restricted much in ability.
-This means that just investigating the trojan does not always reveal the target data.
-When investigating such attack, it's actually necessary to find out which commands were submitted to discover what data was actually targeted So far, we have seen attacks that specifically searched the file system for Word documents, e-mail contents and, most interestingly PGP keyrings.
+Most of the time, the samples then drop very raw trojans not restricted much in ability.
+This means that only investigating the trojan does not always reveal the data targeted.
+To investigate, it's necessary to find out which commands were submitted So far, we have uncovered attacks that specifically searched the file system for Word documents, e-mail contents and, most interestingly PGP keyrings.

 If you’re interested in this, you may like to read Crouching Powerpoint, Hidden Trojan, a presentation I gave earlier in the year on similar attacks against Falun Gong.
+Brian Krebs at the Washington Post has also written on the unfolding events.
 Mikko at F-Secure, Sophos and McAfee AVERT also have very interesting blog postings up on the topic.